AlexTISYoung/snipar/docs/guide.rst

     between offspring, and observed parental genotypes

 The script outputs expected genotypes of missing parents, which are used as input for the fGWAS.py script that perform GWAS using the missing parental genotypes.
 See the tutorial for an example of use.
-The script takes IBD segments in the KING (https://people.virginia.edu/~wc9c/KING/manual.html) format as input.
+The script takes un-phased genotypes in .bed format, and phased haplotypes in .bgen format.
+The imputation becomes more efficient when using phased haplotypes, at the cost of slower runtime.
+The script requires IBD segments in the KING (https://people.virginia.edu/~wc9c/KING/manual.html) format as input, where IBD segments shared between first-degree relatives are used.
+This can be computed by using *--ibdseg --degree 1* options in KING.

-All of the above scripts require either provision of a pedigree file, or the script will construct a pedigree for you if you provide it with the KING relatedness inference (output using the --related --degree 1 options) and age & sex information.
-Providing the script with KING output is recommended.
+The script will construct a pedigree for you if you provide it with the KING relatedness inference (output using the --related --degree 1 options) and age & sex information.
+Alternatively, a user-input pedigree can be provided.
+Providing the script with KING output is recommended since this ensures the pedigree is constructed in the correct way.

 The pedigree file is a plain text file with header and columns: FID (family ID), IID (individual ID), FATHER_ID (ID of father), MOTHER_ID (ID of mother).